I eat a known carcinogen every spring. But then again, chances are, so do you.

-Bracken fern does indeed contains carcinogens, that much is clear.
-I’ve been spending a lot of time in the past week reading scientific papers with names like “Induction of Tumors in ACI Rats Given a Diet Containing Ptalquiloside, a Bracken Carcinogen.”
+Bracken fern does indeed contain a carcinogen, that much is clear.
+It also contains an enzyme that makes Vitamin B1 less available to the body, so chronic consumption of bracken can lead to nastiness like beriberi.
+I’ve spent a lot of time over the years reading scientific papers with names like “Induction of Tumors in ACI Rats Given a Diet Containing Ptaquiloside, a Bracken Carcinogen.”
 Breezy reading, this.
 But the slog has been worth it, if only because I refuse to trust the internet and my fellow foraging writers outright.
 Bracken is so controversial you will see them writing statements ranging from “eat it as much as you want, it’s fine,” to “never, ever, ever eat bracken, raw or cooked.”

 And like most black-and-white statements, both are wrong.

 After a pretty exhaustive — and exhausting — survey of the literature, it seems pretty clear that a typical forager’s diet of bracken fiddleheads, blanched and sauteed with lots of butter (or whatever) is perfectly safe.
 Before you start shouting at me, let me explain.

 The primary villain lurking within bracken fern is a substance called ptaquiloside.
 It is, by all accounts, nasty stuff.
 And bracken fiddleheads are packed with it, up to 0.8 percent by dry weight, according to some studies.
 But therein lies the first caveat: A raft of other studies shows that ptaquiloside levels vary wildly in bracken stands.
 Some in New Zealand were even found with none of the stuff at all.
 So you really have no idea how much — if any — of the carcinogen lies within your pretty fiddlehead.